 How many can I have in my wedding party?

-Due to limitations of space at the front of the church we are only able to have eight members in the wedding party standing with the pastor.
-This would normally be the bride & groom plus three bridesmaids and three groomsmen.
-Other members of the wedding party can walk the aisle ahead of the bride but would need to be seated in the front side pews as soon as they reach the front of the church – and before the bride walks down the aisle.
-Because of space limitations, the front center pew is left unused.
-Immediate family members (moms and dads etc.) can be seated from the second center pew.
+Due to limitations of space at the front of the church we are only able to have six members in the wedding party standing with the pastor.
+This would normally be the bride & groom plus two bridesmaids and two groomsmen.
+Other members of the wedding party can walk the aisle ahead of the bride but would need to be seated in the second side pews as soon as they reach the front of the church – and before the bride walks down the aisle.
+Because of space limitations, the front center and side pews are left unused.
+Immediate family members (moms and dads etc.) can be seated starting from the second center pew.

 Can I bring my own wedding decorations?

-For “Keeping It Simple” and “All The Frills” weddings the church is decorated, in advance, for you.
-These would include, wreaths on the front door, lighted lanterns, window and pew decorations.
+The church is decorated, in advance, for you.
 Because of the number of weddings we perform on a single day we do not allow wedding parties to bring their own decorations other than boutonnieres and bouquets for the wedding party.

 Can my own pastor perform the ceremony?

 The pastor at The Little Brown Church performs all weddings and vow renewals at the church.
 In “All The Frills” (60 minute weddings) your own pastor may be allowed to participate in the service (prayer, short word of encouragement).
 Any participation by outside clergy would need to be approved by our pastor at least 14 days before the service.

 Are dressing rooms available?

 Yes…for “Keeping It Simple” and “All The Frills” ceremonies.
 Couples may use the dressing rooms 30 minutes prior to the ceremony.
 The cost of the dressing room is included in the price of the ceremony.